Milaan234/StudyHub/README.md

 # StudyHub

 StudyHub is an AI-Powered study tool to help students learn productively.

-Use the power of AI to understand the subject clearly and concisely and drive learning with hands-on practice.
+Uses the power of AI to help understand the subject clearly and concisely and drive learning with hands-on practice.

-Calls the Gemini API to generate study content using user's original study notes.
+- Calls the Gemini API to generate study content using user's original study notes.

-Created with JS React.
-Integrated with Firebase Firestore + Authentication.
+- Created with JS React.
+- Integrated with Firebase Firestore + Authentication.

 ## Key Features:
 ## 1. **Practice Quizzes**